mikavilpas/squanmate/readme.md

   - allows you to find a more comfortable count position by rotating either layer for counting, then undoing that rotation for the algorithm.
 It's really easy to find out interesting things this way.
-For example, did you know for the kite kite case every sliceable position for either layer gives the same count?
+For example, did you know that for the kite kite case every sliceable position for either layer gives the same count?
+* import a cubeshape algorithm.
+Say you have a cool alg that you would like to inspect or verify with Squanmate.
+Enter your alg into the Cubeshape algorithm importer and it will be recognized with minimal work on your part.
+I use this to import the cubeshape algs originally made for the more popular blind tracing CSP method.

 **You can run it with a modern web browser right now.
 Try it [here][applink]!** (the link will change with every release,